apache/druid/docs/querying/sql.md

 ### Top-level

-You can use UNION ALL at the very top outer layer of a SQL query - not in a subquery, and not in the FROM clause.
+In top-level queries, you can use UNION ALL at the very top outer layer of the query - not in a subquery, and not in the FROM clause.
 The underlying queries run sequentially.
 Druid concatenates their results so that they appear one after the other.

 For example: